Xilinx/Vitis-AI/model_zoo/README.md

 6:  resnet_v1_50_tf    u50lv-DPUCAHX8H
 ......
 ```
-Then you could choose it and input the number, the specified version of model will be automatically downloaded to the current directory.
+Once again you can now proceed by entering one of the numbers from list.
+The specified version of model will then be automatically downloaded to the current directory.
+Entering '0' will download all models matching your search criteria.

-In addition, if you need download all models on all platforms at once, you just need enter number in the order indicated by the tips of Step 1/2/3 (select: all -> 0 -> 0).

 ### Model Directory Structure
-Download and extract the model archive to your working area on the local hard disk.
-For details on the various models, download link and MD5 checksum for the zip file of each model, see [model-list](/model_zoo/model-list).
+Once you have downloaded one or more models, you can extract the model archive into your selected workspace.

-#### Tensorflow Model Directory Structure
+#### TensorFlow Model Directory Structure
-For a Tensorflow model, you should see the following directory structure:
+TensorFlow models have the following directory structure:

-    ├── code                            # Contains test code which can run demo and evaluate model performance.
+    ├── code                            # Contains test code which can execute the model on the target and showcase model performance.
     │
     │
-    ├── readme.md                       # Contains the environment requirements, data preprocess and model information.
+    ├── readme.md                       # Documents the environment requirements, data pre-processing requirements and model information.
-    │                                     Refer this to know that how to test the model with scripts.
+    │                                     Developers should refer to this to understand how to test the model with scripts.
     │
-    ├── data                            # Contains the dataset that used for model test and training.
+    ├── data                            # The dataset target directory that can be used for model verification and training.
-    │                                     When test or training scripts run successfully, dataset will be automatically placed in it.
+    │                                     When test or training scripts run successfully, the dataset will be placed in this directory.
     │
     ├── quantized
     │   └── quantize_eval_model.pb      # Quantized model for evaluation.
     │
     └── float
-        └── frozen.pb                   # Float-point frozen model, the input to the `vai_q_tensorflow`.
+        └── frozen.pb                   # Floating-point frozen model used as the input to the quantizer.
-                                          The pb name of different models may be different.
+                                          The naming of the protobuf file may differ than the model naming used in the model-list.

-#### Pytorch Model Directory Structure
+#### PyTorch Model Directory Structure
-For a Pytorch model, you should see the following directory structure:
+PyTorch models have the following directory structure:

     ├── code                            # Contains test and training code.
     │
     │
-    ├── readme.md                       # Contains the environment requirements, data preprocess and model information.
+    ├── readme.md                       # Contains the environment requirements, data pre-processing requirements and model information.
-    │                                     Refer this to know that how to test and train the model with scripts.
+    │                                     Developers should refer to this to understand how to test and train the model with scripts.
     │
-    ├── data                            # Contains the dataset that used for model test and training.
+    ├── data                            # The dataset target directory that can be used for model verification and training.
-    │                                     When test or training scripts run successfully, dataset will be automatically placed in it.
+    │                                     When test or training scripts run successfully, the dataset will be placed in this directory.
     │
-    ├── qat                             # Contains the QAT(Quantization Aware Training) results.
+    ├── qat                             # Contains the QAT (Quantization Aware Training) results.
-    │                                     The accuracy of QAT result is better than direct quantization called PTQ.
+    │                                     For some models, the accuracy of QAT is higher than with Post Training Quantization (PTQ) methods.
-    │                                     Some models but not all provided QAT reference results, and only these models have qat folder.
+    │                                     Some models, but not all, provide QAT reference results, and only these models have a QAT folder.
     │
     ├── quantized
     │   ├── _int.pth                    # Quantized model.